 The Performing Arts Archives holds a very rich collection of scenic backdrop renderings.
 It consists of watercolor renderings for theatre and Masonic drops which were created in the studios of Twin Cities Scenic Design Studios, Minneapolis, and the Great Western Stage Equipment Co., Kansas City, Missouri.
 The Holak Collection contains more than 180 renderings of drops for Scottish Rite temples and may be the most important of its kind.
 All told, there is a total of almost 1500 drawings in these beautiful and fascinating collections.
 The images from these three collections are now available online by searching Umedia.

 The archives of the Minnesota Dance Theatre (MDT) are exceptionally comprehensive.
 The theatre, which opened in 1961, was among the best of the dance companies and schools that have existed in Minneapolis down through the years.
 The collection not only documents the activities of MDT from its beginning, but also its successor, the Pacific Northwest Ballet, which folded in 1988.
-Other significant dance collections in the Performing Arts Archives include the James Sewell Ballet Archives, the New Dance Ensemble Papers, and the Jazzdance Papers.
+Other significant dance collections in the Performing Arts Archives include the James Sewell Ballet Archives, Ballet of the Dolls, Ananya Dance Theater, and Jazzdance.

 Gertrude Lippincott (1913-1996) was active in dance education and choreography both locally and nationally for many years.
 Her papers include correspondence, course material, clippings, scrapbooks and photograph albums.
 A large collection of her papers also exist at the Minnesota Historical Society in St. Paul.
 Other collections from individual dancers such as John Munger are preserved as well as a collection from dance critic Mike Steele.